learn-co-students/module-one-final-project-guidelines-seattle-web-career-031119/README.md

 1. In your terminal, navigate to the project directory
 1. Run `bundle install` to download the necessary gems
 1. Run `rake db:migrate` to create the proper databases
-1. Run `ruby bin/run.rb` and get yo 90's on
+1. Run `rake run` and get yo 90's on

 ### Object Model
 A Game has many Rounds, and many Players through Rounds